by Lucinda Staniland

 I trust that you will enjoy and surrender to this nourishing conversation.

 Much wonderful work is offered to help us get in touch with our bodies.
-This workshop addresses something else: a marriage of the unique insights of the head with the body’s genius.
+Philip’s work addresses something else: a marriage of the unique insights of the head with the body’s genius.
 Until those divided parts of our mind are united and coordinated, we cannot experience the unity of our being.
 The best we can do is switch between them, as though we had to choose one or the other.
 And in our culture, the default mode is the head.

 Philip Shepherd has gained an international reputation as a teacher whose breadth of vision and original exercises enable people to escape the enclosed chatter of the head and ground their thinking in the calm, deep-dwelling intelligence of the body.
 His workshop provides tools to last a lifetime, even as it gently opens the door to a radical experience of wholeness.